-To make it easier to understand what is going on, we will switch the variable in [6.15] from the distance ds to the optical path dt, because it is the optical path, not the actual distance, that determines what the satellite detects.
+To make it easier to understand what is going on, we will switch variables in [6.16] from actual distance s to optical path τ because it is the optical path, not the actual distance, that determines what the satellite detects.

 This equation can be integrated to give the radiance observed by the satellite at an optical depth looking down at Earth:

 - The left-hand side is the radiance that the satellite observes.

 - The first term on the right-hand side is a source’s radiance that is absorbed along the path according to Beer’s Law. could be the radiance emitted by Earth’s surface and the transmittance from Earth’s surface to the satellite.